 For millions of people, sleep apnea adversely affects sleep.
-Twenty five million people in the United States have obstructive sleep apnea (OSA).
-If you have OSA, you might be surprised to learn that your sleep position can affect how many apneic episodes you have each night.
+Approximately 25 million people in the United States have obstructive sleep apnea (OSA).
+Anyone can develop obstructive sleep apnea, although there are certain risk factors that may increase your chances of developing this disorder including age, neck size, and being overweight.
+If you have obstructive sleep apnea, you might be surprised to learn that your sleep position can also affect how many apneic episodes you have each night.

 Sleep apnea involves brief pauses in breathing.
-The most common form of sleep apnea is obstructive sleep apnea (OSA).
+The most common form of sleep apnea is obstructive sleep apnea.
 Obstructive sleep apnea occurs when the soft tissues of the upper airway and tongue relax during sleep.
 When the tissues and muscles relax, they can block the flow of air into the lungs.
-Although anyone can develop OSA, there are certain risk factors that increase your chances including age, having a thick neck, and being overweight.

 Complications of Untreated Positional Obstructive Sleep Apnea

-Positional obstructive sleep apnea can interfere with getting enough rest.
-But the complications can go far beyond just being tired.
-(2) Left untreated, positional obstructive sleep apnea can have serious health consequences.
+Positional obstructive sleep apnea can interfere with getting enough rest, however, complications can go far beyond just being tired.
+Left untreated, positional obstructive sleep apnea can have serious health consequences.

-During an apneic event, breathing pauses for several seconds.
-Oxygen levels drop, which leads to a response by the sympathetic nervous system.
-A person’s blood pressure and heart rate increase.
-The nervous system kicks in and breathing resumes, often with snoring.
-But the repeated low oxygen levels, elevated blood pressure, and heart rate can wreak havoc on the body, straining the circulatory system and the heart.
+Effects of an apneic episode, such as repeated low oxygen levels, elevated blood pressure, and heart rate, can wreak havoc on the body, straining the circulatory system and the heart.

-People with untreated sleep apnea including POSA have an increased risk of the following:
+People with untreated sleep apnea, including positional obstructive sleep apnea, have an increased risk of the following:

-Stroke: Apneic events cause an increase in blood pressure.
+- Stroke: Apneic episodes can cause an increase in blood pressure.
 Eventually, the nocturnal rise in blood pressure may persist into the daytime and lead to hypertension, which is a risk factor for a stroke.

-A study published in the Journal of Otolaryngology-Head and Neck Surgery involved a comprehensive systematic literature review.
-The review involved database searches over a twenty-year period conducted using Embase, Medline, and PubMed.
+CPAP Treatment: A study published in the Journal of Otolaryngology-Head and Neck Surgery involved a comprehensive systematic literature review.
+The review involved database searches over a 20-year period conducted using Embase, Medline, and PubMed.
 The research indicated that the non-adherence rate for CPAP was 34 percent.
+Philips Nightbalance

-Another study published in the Journal of Clinical Sleep Medicine involved adults with POSA.
-The study participants used positional therapy, and a follow-up sleep study was performed after a median treatment time of 12 weeks.
+Another study published in the Journal of Clinical Sleep Medicine involved adults with positional obstructive sleep apnea.
+In the study participants used positional therapy, and a follow-up sleep study was performed after a median treatment time of 12 weeks.
 The results showed a significant decrease in apnea-hypopnea index or severity of POSA.

-It is clear from the research that sleep position affects about half of people that have OSA.
-As we know, when not treating any form of obstructive sleep apnea has health risks.
-(5) The best treatment option for individuals will vary depending on the severity of the condition, compliance in using the device and personal preferences.
+It is clear from the research that sleep position affects about half of people that have obstructive sleep apnea.
+As we know, leaving any form of sleep apnea untreated has health risks.
+The best treatment option for individuals will vary depending on the severity of the condition, compliance in using devices, and personal preferences.